philzook58/philzook58.github.io/_notes/Languages/datalog.md

 well.
 I can recover lattice style via an explicit congruence closure.
 So. it doesn't matter I guess.

+## Negation
+Stratification

+See answer set programming and stable model semantics

+What about

+foo(x) :- biz, !foo(z).

+and making it stratified by deleting all negative atoms (an overpapproximation?)
+And then using the overapproximation of !.

+foo1(x) :- biz.
+foo(x) :- biz, !foo1(z)

 ##  Souffle source
 - synthesizer - actual code printers